 4. Skate ONTARIO’s Rideau Canal

-Rent some skates, bundle up the kids and hit the ice on the world’s largest skating rink.
+Rent some skates, bundle up the kids and go skating on the Rideau Canal in Ottawa, the world’s largest skating rink.
 When Ottawa’s Rideau Canal freezes in the winter, a 5-mile (8 km) section is transformed into an icy surface the size of 90 Olympic hockey rinks.

 It’s best to go during Winterlude, Ottawa’s annual winter festival (usually the first three weekends in February), when thousands of locals and tourists brave the cold to celebrate the snowy season.
 Skate and sleigh rentals, heated changing facilities, souvenir kiosks and food vendors (try “Beaver Tails,” oval-shaped fried-dough pieces) are located along the Skateway.